I Feel Love: Composition

 "I Feel Love" is in the key of C major, with electronic dance flavor, and choruses and interludes.
 The album version has a length of 5:53.
-It was extended to 8:15 for release as a 12" maxi-single, and is included on the 1989 compilation The Dance Collection: A Compilation of Twelve Inch Singles.
-The song was edited to 3:45 on the 7" format, the fade-in opening sound reaching maximum volume sooner and fades out before the third verse and final choruses.
+It was extended to 8:15 for release as a 12-inch maxi-single, and is included on the 1987 compilation The Dance Collection: A Compilation of Twelve Inch Singles.

+The song was edited to 3:45 on the 7-inch format, the fade-in opening sound reaching maximum volume sooner and fades out before the third verse and final choruses.
 This version has been included on a large number of greatest hits packages and other compilations issued by PolyGram, Mercury Records, Universal Music and others, such as 1994's Endless Summer: Greatest Hits and 2003's The Journey: The Very Best of Donna Summer.
-A new edit of 3:20 was released on Donna Summer's first compilation album On the Radio: Greatest Hits Volumes I & II.
+A new edit of 3:20 was released on Donna Summer's first compilation album On the Radio: Greatest Hits Volumes I & II in 1979.

 Critical reception

-According to the singer David Bowie, who was then recording his Berlin Trilogy, his collaborator Brian Eno "came running in" and told him he had heard "the sound of the future".
-According to Bowie, Eno predicted that "I Feel Love" would change the sound of club music for the next fifteen years, which "was more or less right".
+According to the singer David Bowie, during the recording of his Berlin Trilogy, his collaborator Brian Eno "came running in" and told him he had heard "the sound of the future".
+According to Bowie, Eno accurately predicted that "I Feel Love" would change the sound of club music for the next 15 years.

 Record World said the song "establishes a mood first, then builds on it" and praised the "captivating" synthesizer.
+The critic Vince Aletti wrote that "the pace is fierce and utterly gripping with the synthesizer effects particularly aggressive and emotionally charged".
+He predicted that the track "should easily equal if not surpass" the success of "Love to Love You Baby" in the clubs.

 Robert Moog, the creator of the Moog synthesizer, was critical, saying:

-The music critic Vince Aletti wrote that "the pace is fierce and utterly gripping with the synthesizer effects particularly aggressive and emotionally charged".
-He predicted that the track "should easily equal if not surpass" the success of "Love to Love You Baby" in the clubs.